Category: Games

 — B

-Greetings once again, time to talk about something I almost forgot in the whirlwind of life, and it’s a game!
+Greetings once again, time to talk about a game prototype!

-I wanted to try and make a runner-type game in the tree farm, and over a couple months and iterations I think we came out with something kinda cool – although requiring more work to get to release than we had time to do.
+I wanted to try and make a runner-type game in the tree farm, and over a few iterations I think we came out with something kinda fun – although requiring a lot more work to get to release.

 Long time no blog, so here’s a quick catch up: I got a job at a small start up doing many varied and interesting things.
 The first project I was given built on my experiences with game development, and somewhat outstandingly I got to start writing a new game in Haxe NME!
 I can’t go in to details about the title right now, but it’s 99% complete and looking good.